AGN accretion and black hole growth across compact and extended galaxy evolution phases: Discussion and interpretation

 In the exQu phase galaxies may be able to assemble up to $\sim$10$^{8}$\msun in black hole mass.
-For these rare galaxies that have already quenched at high redshift ($z\gtrsim2$) and possibly grown in size, the long periods of time spent as an exQu galaxy appear to be extremely important for assembling a large central black hole through repeated periods of AGN accretion.
+For these rare galaxies that have already quenched at high redshift ($z\gtrsim2$) and possibly grown in size, the long periods of time spent as an exQu galaxy appear to be extremely important for assembling a large central black hole through repeated periods of AGN accretion (see also \citealt{georgakakis_investigating_2014} who found that a significant fraction of total black hole growth may be associated with quiescent galaxy phases).
 At this point, star formation and AGN accretion appear disconnected: little additional stellar mass growth occurs due to star formation, whereas substantial black hole mass growth through accretion may continue. \jaedit{We explore the impact of such growth on black hole mass--galaxy mass scaling relations for these galaxies in Section~\ref{sec:galpathways} below.} Mass loss from the aging population of stars within the galaxy may provide a supply of hot, low angular momentum gas to the centre of the galaxy that can fuel regular episodes of AGN accretion \citep[e.g.][]{ciotti_radiative_2007}.
-The rate of stellar mass loss will be especially high in galaxies that have recently quenched and thus still contain a relatively young stellar population \citep{kauffmann_feast_2009}, explaining the high AGN fraction in high-$z$, exQu galaxies.
+The rate of stellar mass loss will be especially high in galaxies with a relatively young stellar population \citep{kauffmann_feast_2009}, explaining the high AGN fraction in high-$z$, exQu galaxies if they have quenched more recently than the typical cQu galaxy \citep[e.g.][]{van_der_wel_Size_2009, wu_fast_2018}.
 The same stellar mass loss process may also drive ongoing size growth of such galaxies \citep[e.g.][]{damjanov_red_2009}.
 The repeated periods of AGN activity may also help maintain the hot gaseous atmospheres of such galaxies that keeps them quenched, via AGN feedback processes \citep[e.g.][]{yuan_active_2018}.